 So whether you want to become a pro-level tennis player, learn to speak Spanish or master property investor, it makes sense to turn to an expert for formal advice.

 There are far too many sharks and spruikers out there who are angling to make a quick buck, so be sure to interview any mentor you decide to add to your team.

 Successful people share many traits, including drive, determination, resilience and a positive, can-do attitude.

-But do you want to know one trait that often goes over-looked?
+But do you want to know one trait that often goes overlooked?

 Simple: it’s being organised!

-If you’ve ever asked a successful business person to retrieve an important document, recite an important figure or share details of an important deal, they won’t be scrounging around a desk littered in paperwork trying to find the information.
+If you’ve ever asked a successful business person to retrieve an important document, recite an important figure or share details of an important deal, they won’t be scrounging around a desk littered with paperwork trying to find the information.